1. Home

 Yes.
 They’re included as part of prepayment energy tariffs.
 This means that even if you have no credit on your meter, your supplier still charges you daily.
 When you next top up, your credit should cover any standing charges you owe.
 The remaining balance covers the cost of the energy you use.

 The good news is that prepayment standing charges are falling in line with standard credit meters.
-From 1 April 2024, the average prepayment standing charge will be 60.10p per kWh for electricity, and 23.72p per kWh for gas.
+From 1 October 2025, the average prepayment standing charge will be 53.68p per day for electricity, and 34.03p pe rday for gas.

 Pay particular attention to your gas meter – even when the central heating is switched off, you’re liable for the daily charge.
 This can quickly add up – the gas daily standing charge costs around £7.12 a month, for example.

-Yes, but they’re few and far between.
+Yes - they’re few and far between at the moment but could increase in 2026.
 These types of tariffs may have no standing charge or simply charge £0.00 for them.
-Note that tariffs with zero standing charges usually charge a higher cost per kWh for each unit of energy you use.
+Note that tariffs with zero standing charges usually charge a higher cost per kWh for each unit of energy you use, so carefully consider whether you're going to save money by signing up to one.

 This depends on your energy usage and personal circumstances.
 In most cases, tariffs with no standing charges are best suited for households that use little gas or electricity.
 They're also good for properties that are left empty for long periods, such as holiday homes.